visgl/react-map-gl/docs/api-reference/map.md

   </TabItem>
 </Tabs>

-The [MapRef](./types.md#mapref) object exposes [Map methods](https://docs.mapbox.com/mapbox-gl-js/api/map/#map-instance-members) that **are safe to call without breaking the React bindings**.
+The [MapRef](./types.md#mapref) object exposes Map methods ([Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/map/#map-instance-members) | [Maplibre](https://maplibre.org/maplibre-gl-js/docs/API/classes/maplibregl.Map/#methods)) that **are safe to call without breaking the React bindings**.
 For example, `setStyle()` is hidden from the ref object, because the style is supposed to be changed by updating the `mapStyle` prop.
 Calling the method directly may cause the the React prop to mismatch with the underlying state, and lead to unexpected behaviors.

 You can still access the hidden members via `getMap()`: